GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 A simpler metal amulet.
 It has minimal adornment.
 *The caster may cast the bounding spell while wearing this as though it were a staff if the have 15+ [Will].
 As an action, the wearer may take on 2 points of spell sickness to have themselves move 1d12 + 1dx feet or yards (wearer's choice) in a direction of their choice.
 Where x is a die of the wearer's choice.
 It can be used as a reaction by taking on an adittional 1d4+1 points of spell sickness.
 If the distance of such a movement is ever equal to or less than the wearer's spell sickness, it will cease to function for a number of hours equal to the result*.

+**Periapt of Light**, $3,900
+.5 lb.
+A charm shaped as a sun, eye, flame, or some holy symbol. *As an action, the wearer may have the periapt produce fair light out in a cone up to 3 yards, and dim light extending from this to further the cone another 3 yards.
+Every minute of this incurs a point of spell sickness.
+Each round, a d20 is rolled.
+If the result is equal to or less than the wearer's spell sickness, the periapt ceases to function for 1 hour.
+Alternatively, if the wearer has 15+ [Will], they may take on 1d6+1 points of spell sickness to produce a 7 yard cone of bright light projecting from the periapt as an action.
+This light lasts until the end of the round and cannot be done if the user already has spell sickness*.

 **Ring of Arcane Charge**, $20,000
 Neg.
 A ring that can very in quality, but always has either a pearl or piece of amber in its clutch.